 As part of our efforts to provide a safe and secure teaching, learning and working environment, electronic access controls sometimes supplement the mechanical key system.
 Instead of using a traditional key, doors that have been outfitted with electronic access controls require an electronic key (e-key) to gain access.
-E-keys are electronic keys.
-They take the form of either a card or a fob.
+E-keys are electronic keys embedded in an employee ID card.
 In a few rare instances, an e-key is not necessary but a code must be entered on the keypad to gain entry.